-If you wish to park in the "permit parking" area, you must purchase the appropriate permit from the Parking & Transportation Services at 2401 Redondo Dr. NE.
-Permits for Lots M, G and Q are for students on HSC campus.
-You will need to tell parking services you are an HSC student and all your classes are on the HSC campus.
-Refer to http://pats.unm.edu/parking/index.html for more information.
+Students can purchase permits from the Parking & Transportation Services at 2401 Redondo Dr. NE.
+Permits for Lots G, Q and ELKS are for students on HSC campus.
+Tell parking services you are an HSC student with all classes on the HSC campus.
+Refer the PATS office.
 There are no free parking lots on campus.
+Shuttle service is available from each lot to the "Medical Stop" (which is near our building) between 6:30 am -6 pm Monday thru Friday.
+Refer to UNM Parking and Transportation Services website.